Juhannuspukki/jere.pro/content/blog/privacy.md

 Summa summarum: If an adult has read the aforementioned warnings and still thinks that privacy is meaningless, it's his/her decision.
 As long as he/she does not handle other's sensitive information carelessly, no one has any right to force him/her to do otherwise.
-On the other hand, there are absolutely no reasons whatsoever for anyone to demand abolishing privacy.
-The consequences of that are simply frightening to think about.
+On the other hand, there is absolutely no reason whatsoever for anyone to demand abolishing privacy.
+The consequences of that would be simply frightening to think about.